olliw42/mLRS-docu/docs/CLI.md

 Depending on the device, some parameters are not available for configuration or cannot be changed.
 For instance, for a device which does not support a buzzer the parameter "Buzzer" is not available, and for a device which does not support diversity the parameter "Diversity" cannot be changed.
 Parameters which are not available are displayed with a value "-", and parameters which cannot be changed are displayed with the current selection but a comment "(unchangeable)" in addition.

+> [!IMPORTANT]
-***Note***: Parameter changes become permanent by invoking pstore; (else they are lost with the next power cycle).
+> Parameter changes become permanent by invoking pstore; (else they are lost with the next power cycle).

 Many parameters require a power cycle to become effective.
 Ergo, one essentially should finish a parameter change session with pstore; if one is happy with the made changes.

 ## Commands ##